 169 Upon the Hearth the Fire is Red

-170 It is interesting to note that Frodo is not tempted when the hobbits see a black rider high above them on the Short Cut to Mushrooms. or when they see the dark black bundle of a figure at the Bucklebury Ferry (A Conspiracy Unmasked)
+note that Frodo is not tempted when the hobbits see a black rider high above them on the Short Cut to Mushrooms. or when they see the dark black bundle of a figure at the Bucklebury Ferry (A Conspiracy Unmasked)

 171 1 LOTR I,11 A Knife in the Dark